TheStig294/100-more-randomats-pack-2/README.md

 # Newly added randomats

+1. MEDIC! - Everyone's either a paramedic, hypnotist or mad scientist!
+1. Joke's on you! - Killed players respawn as jesters
 1. Paranoia - Lets spectators play horror sounds on living players
 1. Randomness Ghostifies - Spectators vote to trigger randomats!
 1. Get No-Scoped! - 360 no scope AWPs only!